 Pay during the notice period

-The person leaving should be paid as normal when they’re working their notice.
+The person leaving should be paid as normal when they’re working their notice period.
 This includes if they’re willing to work but the employer has asked them not to.

-Pay when someone is off work during their notice
+When someone is off work during their statutory notice

 The person leaving normally gets full pay even if they’re off during the statutory notice period.
 This includes if they’re: